Miami Medical Malpractice Lawyer

 - Prescription overdose and medication errors

 Under Florida law, the statute of limitations for filing a medical malpractice claim is two years.
 Once it is established that negligence exists, compensation (known as damages) will be awarded to the victim and/or the victim’s family.
 There are two types of damages: compensatory damages and punitive damages.
 Compensatory damages cover economic losses such as lost wages, loss of earning capacity, medical expenses, and future medical care.
 Non-economic damages are included in this category as well and include pain, suffering, and psychological harm.
-Punitive damages can be also be awarded, but only in the event that conduct constituted gross negligence or reckless disregard for the safety of others.Contact Our Legal Professionals Today
+Punitive damages can be also be awarded, but only in the event that conduct constituted gross negligence or reckless disregard for the safety of others.Contact A Medical Malpractice Lawyer in Miami, Florida For Help

 If you or a loved one is a victim of medical malpractice in Florida then we encourage you to contact one of our experienced Miami, Florida medical malpractice lawyers for a free consultation.
 We will lend a listening ear to your specific situation and then conduct research.